Last fall I witnessed a beautiful thing.

 Even now as the school year is coming to a close and I have seen countless interactions affirming Mylo’s popularity with the kids in his class, I remain astounded.
 In Mylo’s class, it’s been a win-win for all the kids.
 Mylo benefits from the typical behavior they model, and they benefit from learning how to be a good friend to someone who is different — to care for this individual as a member of their group.
 And yet, not everyone has had a positive inclusion experience, so it cannot be denied that inclusion is still a trial and error process.
 Every circumstance is comprised of unique factors; and unfortunately I suspect many unsupportive teachers inadvertently hinder the benefits of inclusion simply through their own lack of faith, ignorance, or an unwillingness to even try it.
 Because kids take the bulk of their cues from adults, how the adults approach a situation often defines the children’s experience of it as well.

 Nevertheless, I believe inclusion is a pathway to a better world.
-If we deny ourselves the opportunities to know each other in all our abilities, races, ages, and forms, then we deny the complete knowing of ourselves.
+If we deny ourselves the opportunities to know each other in all our abilities, races, ages, and forms, then we deny the complete knowing of ourselves in all our diversity as a species.

 Two things that I think have really helped foster Mylo's relationships with his classmates have been weekly "recreation therapy," where a therapist comes to help teach Mylo and the other kids how to play with each other.
 I mention this because when I brought up Recreation Therapy in Mylo’s IEP, it came as a surprise that I would even know to ask for this service.
 Apparently this is not a service that is advertised though it would likely benefit a number of kids.
 Mylo also has a one-on-one aide who actively engages the other kids to help her provide support and attention to Mylo.
 She does this by modeling ways in which they can help Mylo and interact with him -- for instance, at lunch time she asks the kids, "who wants to sit with Mylo today?" and culls together a little group of lunchtime friends to keep him company at the little picnic table (the tables under the bandstand 20 feet away are too noisy for Mylo at this time).
 Much to everyone's delight, there always seems to be a group of kids who jump at the opportunity.
 Also, when his blood sugar is high and he needs to go outside to run it off, there's always a few who are eager to go out and run around the yard with Mylo.
 Boys and girls alike enjoy holding his hands to help him stay on track when they are traveling together from one part of the school to another, and sometimes even argue with each other about who gets to sit next to him and help him.